-Summary of St Columban, Abbot, Missionary.
+Summary: St Columban, Abbot, Missionary.
 Born in Leinster (Ireland) about 543; died on this day in 615 at Bobbio (Italy).
 A monk and teacher at Bangor until middle aged who left with twelve companions as “exiles for Christ” to found monasteries in Burgundy (France).
-Insisted, against opposition, on maintaining strict Celtic customs and usages, but was expelled for denouncing royal misconduct.
-Went on to extend the Irish mission through the Alps and into Italy.
+He maintained strict Celtic customs and usages, was expelled for denouncing royal misconduct but went on to extend the Irish mission through the Alps and into Italy.
 Author of a monastic rule and a penitential.
 Noted for his austerity of life, his missionary energy, and his role in the development of individual reconciliation.

 Formation by Sinell at Cluain Inis and Comgall at Bangor

 Already a monk at Bangor Columban set out from there with twelve companions as a wandering pilgrim for Christ.
 Passing to mainland Europe, he had enormous influence by setting up monastic foundations in France and Italy.
 A vibrant missionary society serving in fourteen countries worldwide today bears his name – the Columban Missionaries.

 In the kingdom of the Franks Columban travelled with a group of companions by sea and land across Cornwall, the English Channel, Brittany and pressed on in a south-easterly direction into the kingdom of the Franks, by then partitioned (since 561) and thoroughly lapsed from its earlier Christianity under Clovis (d.
 511) and his his queen, St Clotilde.